Madagascar votes in first presidential election since 2009 coup

 Ravalomanana, who fled to South Africa and remains there, has openly backed Jean Louis Robinson, a former minister during his presidency and regarded as a serious contender.

 Publicly, Rajoelina has not endorsed a candidate.
-But two aspirants, Hery Rajaonarimampianina, a former finance minister, and Edgard Razafindravahy, are both widely seen as close political associates of the outgoing president.
+However, two aspirants, Hery Rajaonarimampianina, a former finance minister, and Edgard Razafindravahy are both widely seen as close political associates of the outgoing president.

 One Western diplomat said flaws in the voting process were inevitable but that the alternative was another delay.
 Rajoelina first promised an election in late 2010.